mozman/ezdxf/docs/source/bbox.rst

     read this first: :ref:`Text Boundary Calculation`.
     TL;DR: Boundary boxes for text entities are **not accurate!**

+Unsupported DXF entities:

+    - All ACIS based types like BODY, 3DSOLID or REGION
+    - External references (XREF) and UNDERLAY object
+    - RAY and XRAY, extend into infinite
+    - ACAD_TABLE, no basic support - only preserved by `ezdxf`

+Unsupported entities are silently ignored, filtering of these DXF types is not necessary.

 The base type for bounding boxes is the :class:`~ezdxf.math.BoundingBox` class from the module :mod:`ezdxf.math`.